-For more information on our extended FDIC insurance program please visit the Cash Investment Center.
+For more information on FDIC Insured Bank Deposit Program, please visit the Cash Investment Center.

 You are automatically logged out of your account after 30 minutes of inactivity.
 This helps protect you from the potential threat of others accessing your account through an unattended computer.
 Nevertheless, you should never leave your computer unattended with your account in a logged in state.

 In the event that your password is locked, you will be required to contact Customer Service at 1 (888) 485-3456.

 We utilize Secure Sockets Layer (SSL) encryption for all browser access to our web platform services to ensure that any data entered into our website is encrypted to and from the browser being used.
 A user of any of our websites can verify that SSL is enabled in several ways.
 In the address bar, click on the small company logo to the left of the URL, the padlock, or the key icons to verify encryption.

 Your password is the key to your account, be sure to change it frequently.
 Don’t share it with others or store it as a file on your computer.
 Avoid using public computers, like those in cafés, libraries, hotels, etc. to access your account.
 They may contain keystroke monitoring software that Internet thieves can use to steal your username and password.

 Be sure to keep your anti-virus and anti-spyware software up to date.

 When you are done viewing your account, remember to log-out and close your browser.
 Failing to do so exposes you to online fraud.

 Our website and platform are compatible with the following web browsers: